Introduction: Brake Light Blinker for Motorcycles

 Step 3: Locate the Brake Wiring

-I will be doing the installation on a 2017 Kawasaki Ninja 650 ABS, however virtually everything will be applicable regardless of the motorcycle in question.
+I will be doing this installation on a 2017 Kawasaki Ninja 650 ABS, however virtually everything will be applicable regardless of the motorcycle in question.
+For the most part, it even applies to cars.

 The first step will be to locate your tail light wiring.
 On most sport bikes like this one, it will probably be readily visible if you simply remove the rear seat.
 I removed the left side panel to make things easier for myself, as well as to store the brake light controller there.
 What you'll have to move or remove will vary on your bike.